b-rodrigues/repro_ulisboa/README.md

-Repository avec le contenu de ma présentation pour le réseau de la recherche reproductible
+Repository for my webinar at CEAUL (Centro de Estatística e Aplicações da Universidade de Lisboa) on the 18th of June 2025.